Difference Between Fraternity and Sorority

 The word sorority is briefly defined as a sisterhood.
 Sorority derives its origins from the Latin word ‘Soror’, which means sister.

 Thus, the term was used to describe or denote any social groups that are filled exclusively with female members united for a particular cause or goal.
-These groups are usually found in universities.
+These groups are found in universities.

 Comparison Table